Skip to main content

 • SMO 3: International Standards on Auditing

-In Australia, the applicable auditing standards are issued by the Auditing and Assurance Standards Board (AUASB), an independent, statutory agency of the Australian Government.
-Since April 2006, the AUASB has released Australian Auditing Standards (AAS) based on the ISA as issued by the IAASB, meaning that the 2016 ISA—which include the new auditor’s report—are in effect.
+As noted above, in Australia, the applicable auditing standards are issued by the Auditing and Assurance Standards Board (AUASB), an independent, statutory agency of the Australian Government.
+Since April 2006, the AUASB has released Australian Auditing Standards (AAS) based on the ISA as issued by the IAASB.

-IPA is committed to supporting the ongoing adoption and implementation process of AAS.
-In this regard, IPA reports that it is involved in consultations on any issues arising and that it participates in AUASB meetings, roundtables, and forums to provide a voice to its members’ views.
-The institute also notes it submits written comments on public consultations either independently or in collaboration with other Australia PAOs.
-The IPA will notify members when the AUASB and the IAASB issue updates to the standards.
+The IPA is committed to supporting the ongoing adoption and implementation process of AAS.
+In this regard, IPA is involved in consultations and participates in AUASB meetings, roundtables, and forums to provide a voice to its members’ views.
+IPA submits written comments on public consultations either independently or in collaboration with other Australian PAOs.
+IPA notifies members when the AUASB and the IAASB issue updates to the Standards.

-To support its members with implementation of the auditing standards, the institute provides trainings along with variety of tools, templates, and resources on its website related to audit and assurance.
-Additionally, IPA indicates it makes amendments as necessary to its IPA Program to ensure recent developments are covered.
+To support members with implementation of the auditing standards, the IPA provides training along with a variety of tools, templates, and resources on our website.
+Additionally, IPA makes amendments to its IPA Program to ensure recent developments are covered.

-Finally, the IPA also reports that it engages with advocacy efforts as necessary with government ministers and State and Commonwealth representatives when changes arise relating to audit and assurance that have significant impacts across the country.
+The IPA also engages in advocacy with government ministers and State and Commonwealth representatives when changes arise relating to audit and assurance that have significant impacts across the economy.

 Current Status: Sustain